Star Trek: Starfleet Academy Soundtrack, Ron Jones / Brian Luzietti, 1997

 Jones’ contributions to the Star Trek: Starfleet Academy soundtrack are literally only half the story though.
 It was Brian Luzietti who provided the music for the game’s briefings and cut scenes.
 Unfortunately, his work can’t hope to match the quality standards set by Jones (or by Luzietti’s own work on Descent, for that matter).
 The subdued, bland manner of Luzietti’s compositions only achieves a generic sense of foreboding or cautious optimism.
 The fact that he is confined to using synths rather than a live ensemble doesn’t help matters.

 Ultimately though, what Jones delivers on Starfleet Academy is one of the best sci-fi video game scores.
 On their own, his compositions are strong enough to make the soundtrack a worthy entry in game music history.
-This score and Total Annihilation – also released in 1997 – truly set high standards for any orchestral game soundtrack to follow.
+This score and Total Annihilation – also released in 1997 – truly set high standards for any Western live-orchestral game soundtrack to follow.

 - 01 - Starfleet Academy (Opening) Ron Jones / Brian Luzietti 4:07